 My search for a combination of research and practice led me to the Dutch institute for applied scientific research (TNO).
 Here, I conducted (applied) scientific research and consulting assignments for both governmental and private organisations.
 Together with my colleagues, I worked on developing, testing and implementing scientific based interventions aimed at an inclusive labour market and sustainable regional development.
 It was here that my interest in regional development and social entrepreneurship grew.
 So when the opportunity came by to conduct PhD research on this topic I did not hesitate to grab it.
 My wish to be able to dedicate more time to this topic and simultaneously develop my research skills further are completely met by the position of an early stage researcher in the RurAction consortium.

 Work package 2: On a mission for the region.
-How social entrepreneurs tackle problems in structurally weak regions
+How social entrepreneurial actors tackle problems in structurally weak rural regions

 Social entrepreneurial actors as troubleshooters in rural regions

 Rural communities continuously need to find ways to maintain themselves in a turbulent world.
 Processes such as globalisation affect both their economic and social welfare.
 It is acknowledged that in order to address problems that arise because of this, local responses need to be sought.
 To realise such a local response, local resources and local needs must be matched effectively.
 Both scholars and policymakers look at social entrepreneurs to play a part in this.
 Even though it is acknowledged that social entrepreneurs can create both economic and social value in rural areas, our evidence base on how they achieve this is limited.